pa11y/pa11y/MIGRATION.md

 You no longer need to create a separate test function, now Pa11y is just one function: `pa11y(url, options)`.
 See the [README](README.md) for more information.

+### Reporters

+The following reporters have been removed from Pa11y:

+  - `html`: The HTML reporter has moved outside of Pa11y, please install using `npm install pa11y-reporter-html`
+  - `markdown`: The HTML reporter has been removed.
+We may introduce as a separate module at a later date
+  - `tsv`: The TSV reporter has moved outside of Pa11y, please install using `npm install pa11y-reporter-tsv`

+(TODO actually publish the `html` and `tsv` reporters, so that the above isn't lying :grin:)

+Additionally the reporter interface has had an overhaul, and reporters that work for Pa11y 4.0 won't work for 5.0.
+See the [README](README.md) for more information on the API changes.

 ### Configuration

 Configuration options have had an update between 4.0 and 5.0: